mrverdant13/coverde/packages/coverde_cli/README.md

 `merge-trace-files` is the melos script that merges the coverage trace file of all tested packages contained within the project

-This melos script ignores generated source files with the `.g.dart` extension but this behavior could be adjusted by setting the `--filters` option.

-The resulting trace file is the `filtered.lcov.info` file, located in the `coverage` folder in the root folder of the project.
+First, the script removes the `filtered.lcov.info` file, if it exists, from the `coverage` folder in the root folder of the project.

+Then, the script executes the `coverde filter` command for each package that contains a `coverage/lcov.info` file, using its content as input and the `filtered.lcov.info` file in the project root as output.

+The resulting merged trace file ignores data related to generated files, which are identified by the `.g.dart` extension.

+Each referenced file path is prefixed with the package path, so that the resulting merged trace file contains a set of paths that represent the actual project structure, which is critical for the `coverde report` command to work properly, as it relies on the file system to generate the HTML report.

 ---